SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/syntax.md

 ---
+title: crmscript_fundamentals_syntax
-title: Code structure (syntax)
+description: Code structure (syntax)
-uid: crmscript_fundamentals_syntax
-sortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Code structure (syntax)

 CRMScript has a set of rules that dictate how you can and can't write your code.
 Conventions and best practices expand on the formal syntax.